Skip to content

 PCL preservation and proprioception

-When the PCL is preserved, the body keeps that natural feedback loop intact.
-Preserving the PCL when appropriate can help maintain a more natural-feeling knee after surgery.
-Not every patient is a candidate — some patterns of arthritis or deformity require sacrificing the ligament — but for the right knee, PCL preservation is a meaningful part of how the joint feels afterward.
+The posterior cruciate ligament — the PCL — is a key stabilizing ligament inside the knee, and it contains nerve endings that contribute to proprioception, your body's sense of where the joint is and how it's moving.
+When the PCL is preserved, that natural feedback loop stays intact, which can help maintain a more natural-feeling knee.
+Not every patient is a candidate — some patterns of arthritis or deformity require sacrificing it — but for the right knee, PCL preservation is a meaningful part of how the joint feels afterward.

 Medial-pivot implant design

 Knee implants have evolved significantly over the last decade.
 I use a medial-pivot design — a modern implant engineered to mimic the natural rotational mechanics of the knee.
-A healthy knee pivots around its medial (inner) side as it bends; medial-pivot implants reproduce that motion.
+A healthy knee pivots around its medial (inner) side as it bends; medial-pivot implants reproduce that motion, and are associated with more natural-feeling knee mechanics for many patients.
+The implant is selected to fit the patient, not the other way around.

 Conservative bone preparation

-With the medial-pivot approach, that larger box cut isn't needed.
-The result is more of your own bone preserved while still providing excellent stability and function.
-Bone preservation matters for the durability of the joint over time and for the possibility of future surgery if it's ever needed.
+Some older implant designs require a larger femoral “box cut” — a substantial amount of bone removed from the front of the thigh bone to accommodate a posterior-stabilized (PS) implant.
+With the medial-pivot approach, that larger box cut isn't needed, so more of your own bone is preserved while still providing excellent stability.
+Bone preservation matters for the durability of the joint and for the possibility of future surgery if it's ever needed.

 Plastic-surgery-style closure